 Walk nowadays into any common school: you will see kids carrying heavy bags from class 1 upwards!
-What kind of culture they are carrying?
-The more you climb the classes, the more children seem to be apathetic, ‘lazy’, not interested.
+What kind of culture are they carrying?
+The more you climb the classes, the more children seem to be apathetic, bored, ‘lazy’, not interested.

 Is it because they are born without curiosity?
 Or do they need some special new lessons to inoculate curiosity into them?